jm-dominguez/PetStoreTestSuite/README.md

 ```
 npm install
 ```
-4. Go to config.properties file and configure the project ´´´
+4. Go to config.properties file and configure the project using the API key and the base url ``
 BASE_URL = https://petstore.swagger.io/v2/
 API_KEY = special-key

-FAKE_DATA = true
-´´´
+``
 5. Execute
 ```
 npm test